swordliongit/Python/_personal/Python Documentation/ADVANCED CONCEPTS/Parallel Computing/Multi-Threading/Thread Sync With Mutex Locks.md

 ### Notes:
-1. Prevents threads accessing to the same resource at the same time, eliminating race conditions.
+1. Lock primitive prevents threads accessing to the same resource at the same time, eliminating race conditions.

 ```python
 from threading import Thread, Lock